hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Destroy Infrastructure

 You have created and modified infrastructure using Terraform.
-You will now learn how to destroy your Terraform-managed infrastructure.
+You will now destroy your Terraform-managed infrastructure.

 Once you no longer need infrastructure, you might want to destroy it to reduce your security exposure and costs.
 For example, you may remove a production